NEW ENGLAND CHEER AND DANCE COMPETITION

 Brookline, MA 02446.

 A professional VHS or DVD of your division will be available through Color Guard Video for the cost of $35.00.
 "Instant DVDs" will also be available at the event.
-Midcoast Photo will also be on site taking group photos and action shots which you can buy the CD at the event.
+Midcoast Photo be on site taking group photos and action shots which you can buy - find the order form for Midcoast Photo here.
 Flowers for Dream will again provide their services and you can Pre-Order your flowers by going to w.w.w. flowersfordream.com/cheerdance.
 The deadline for competition entry is Wednesday, November 5, 2014.
 Trophies will be awarded to all teams.
 Judges will be provided by the Universal Cheerleaders Association and Universal Dance Association.

 Sponsors of the event are: Prime Time Sports, Tellos, Nike, The Best Western Inn at Longwood, Varsity Spirit, Lubin's Trophies, Sports & Physical Therapy, Color Guard Video, Flowers for Dream and Midcoast Photo.